 CBDA & UK Law

-Whether or not it is able to find success as a practical product, this is all irrelevant if CBDA is not a legal substance.
+Whether or not it can find success as a practical product, this is all irrelevant if CBDA is not a legal substance.

-CBDA exists under similar legislative regulations as CBD; namely, it is an entirely legal substance so long as it maintains trace THC content.
+CBDA exists under similar legislative regulations as CBD; namely, it is an entirely legal substance so long as it contains no more than trace concentrations of THC.